russelljohnwilliams/swapi/README.md

 https://github.com/russelljohnwilliams/swapi

-in terminal cd into the swapi-master folder, from inside the folder type the command
+in terminal 'cd' into the swapi-master folder, from inside the folder type the command

 $ npm install